CenterForOpenScience/osc/README.md

 ## What's in this repository?
 How does the blog run?

 This repository houses the software that runs the OSC blog.
 The blog is built with [Pelican](http://blog.getpelican.com/).
 Pelican is a minimalistic static-site generator built using Python.
 There are two main folders within the repository.
-The one named `Pelican-Mockingbird` contains template files for the site using our chosen theme, Mockingbird.
-The one named `Site` contains the content for the blog, including images, pages and blog posts.
-There are a few other files in the main repository.  `Build.py` and `requirements.txt` are needed for people trying to run a local version of the site (you can learn more about that by reading "How can I contribute in other ways?"). `_prose.yml` is a file to configure prose.io, a tool we use to help non-technical contributors add their posts to the site.
+The one named `pelican-mockingbird` contains template files for the site using our chosen theme, Mockingbird.
+The one named `site` contains the content for the blog, including images, pages and blog posts.
+There are a few other files in the main repository.  `build.py` and `requirements.txt` are needed for people trying to run a local version of the site (you can learn more about that by reading "How can I contribute in other ways?"). `_prose.yml` is a file to configure prose.io, a tool we use to help non-technical contributors add their posts to the site.

-Comments are handled via [Disqus](http://disqus.com/) and need to be better documented!
+Comments are handled via [Disqus](http://disqus.com/).
+Additional documentation available at the Disqus website.

 The blog runs on an open source server named [Nginx](http://wiki.nginx.org/Main) and is hosted at [digitalocean](https://www.digitalocean.com/).
 When git (or prose.io) pushes to github, it calls a command on the webserver to update the blog automatically.
-Volunters interested in maintaing the server should get in touch with Jeff Spies.
+Volunteers interested in maintaining the server should get in touch with Jeff Spies.

 ## How do I add a new post to the blog?

-There are three main ways to add a new post to the blog: by pushing to Github, by using Prose.io, or by sending a file to a member of the team who can add it for you.
+There are three main ways to add a new post to the blog: by pushing your file to Github, by using Prose.io, or by sending a file to a member of the team who can add it for you.
 To find a member to post, just email the oscblog mailing list and put "CONTENT:" at the beginning of the subject line.

 For adding via Github or Prose.io, it's useful to know the following: